fpgmaas/map-nl/docs/usage.md

 The above example will color any PC4-areas with a average WOZ above 500 green, blue if it is below 500, and grey if no average WOZ was found.

 Any other keyword-arguments passed to `plot()` are passed on to [`folium.GeoJson`](https://python-visualization.github.io/folium/latest/reference.html#folium.features.GeoJson).
-For example, in order to modify the default tooltip, youc and efine your own and provide that to the `plot()` method:
+For example, in order to modify the default tooltip, you can define your own and provide that to the `plot()` method:

 ```py
 tooltip = folium.GeoJsonTooltip(